-At the date of authorisation of these financial statements, the Group has not applied the following new and revised IFRS Standards that have been issued but are not yet effective:
+At the date of authorisation of these financial statements, the Group and Company has not applied the following new and revised IFRS Standards that have been issued but are not yet effective:

-- Amendments to IAS 1: Classification of Liabilities as Current or Non-current, effective and will be applied by the Group from year ending 31 March 2025; - Amendments to IAS 1: Non-current Liabilities with Covenants, effective and will be applied by the Group from year ending 31 March 2025; - Amendments to IFRS 16: Lease Liability in a Sale and Leaseback, effective from year ending 31 March 2025 but is not applicable to the Group; and - Amendments to IAS 7 and IFRS 7: Supplier finance arrangements, effective from year ending 31 March 2025 but is not applicable to the Group.
+- Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates, effective from year ending 31 March 2026 but is not applicable to the Group and Company; - Amendments to IFRS 9 Financial Instruments and IFRS 7 Financial Instruments: Disclosures, effective from year ending 31 March 2027 but is not applicable to the Group and Company; - Amendments to IFRS 18 Presentation and Disclosure in Financial Statements, effective from year ending 31 March 2028; and - Amendments to IFRS 19 Subsidiaries without Public Accountability: Disclosures, effective from year ending 31 March 2028 but is not applicable to the Group and Company.

-The directors do not expect that the adoption of the Standards listed above will have a material impact on the financial statements of the Group in future periods.
+The directors do not expect that the adoption of the amendments listed above will have a material impact on the financial statements of the Group and Company in future periods.